awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-inputattachment.md

 ## Properties<a name="aws-properties-medialive-channel-inputattachment-properties"></a>

 `AutomaticInputFailoverSettings`  <a name="cfn-medialive-channel-inputattachment-automaticinputfailoversettings"></a>
-Include this element in the InputAttachment only if you want to set up the input for automatic input failover\.
+User\-specified settings for defining what the conditions are for declaring the input unhealthy and failing over to a different input\.
 *Required*: No
 *Type*: [AutomaticInputFailoverSettings](aws-properties-medialive-channel-automaticinputfailoversettings.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)